patri0t86/ACManager/README.md

   - No need to worry about character escaping.
 You type anything you want into descriptions, keywords, or advertisements as you want them to be displayed.
 - Do I need to fill all character slots?
   - No, you don't need a full account for this to work.
 You don't even need to have portals on every character for this to work.
 As long as you don't map portals in the GUI to the characters that don't have portals, the bot will handle it automatically for you.
-- What if my bot doesn't know life magic?
-  - The bot will just wait until it is >50% mana and then summon.